ec-europa/ecl-twig/docs/ecl-diff/ecl-diff-ec-2.31.0.md

 > Differences were found, please check the diff by running yarn diff:ecl ec unordered-list

+Comparing unordered-list--text.php.html with ECL markup from https://ec.europa.eu/component-library/v2.31.0/playground/ec/?path=/story/components-list--unordered:

+> Perfectly matching!

+Comparing unordered-list--link-no-bullet.php.html with ECL markup from https://ec.europa.eu/component-library/v2.31.0/playground/ec/?path=/story/components-list--unordered:

+> Differences were found, please check the diff by running yarn diff:ecl ec unordered-list

-##### Ecl-diff-full task completed for the "ec system", ECL "2.31.0" with 61 perfect\* matches out of 118 variants checked in 55 components.
+##### Ecl-diff-full task completed for the "ec system", ECL "2.31.0" with 68 perfect\* matches out of 118 variants checked in 55 components.

 - For the diff we use https://www.npmjs.com/package/html-differ, with this conf: {
   "ignoreAttributes": [],